Username93939/Ti-84-Programs/README.md

 6. Click "open program"
 7. Select one of the .8xp files you downloaded
 8. Click the button to send it to your calculator
-9. Repeat 7 untill you installed every desired program
+9. Go back to 7

 # Programs to be added later
 1. Base conversion